 Optional addition.
 Fresh herbs make a nice addition.
 Basil, parsley, mint, and oregano all work well.

-2) Cook.
+- Cook.
 For the salad, heat the olive oil in a medium sized saucepan.
-Add the garlic and brown gently over low heat to avoid burning.
+Mince the garlic, then add it to the pan and brown gently over low heat to avoid burning.
 Next, add in the couscous, and toast it until lightly golden brown.
 Then add a pinch of salt and the stock.
 Bring to a boil, reduce to a simmer, and cook covered until couscous is plump and tender.
-Takes about 10 to 12 minutes (follow the directions on your package of couscous for best results).
+This will take about 10 to 12 minutes (follow the directions on your package of couscous for best results).